jcalcutt/Lagrange/menu/about.md

 Hi!
 I’m Jordan

-This is the place where I’ll post my: thoughts, ideas and answers to (random) questions I think up.
+This is the place where I’ll post my: thoughts, ideas, and answers to (random) questions I think up.
 Most of the content will be focused around the code I write - trying to find a happy medium between technical detail and readability - whilst